msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 *   SHOULD include support for one or more forms of 802.11\.

-If device implementations include support for 802.11 and expose the functionality to a third-party application, they
+If device implementations include support for 802.11 and expose the functionality to a third-party application, they:

 *   [C-1-1] MUST implement the corresponding Android API.
 *   [C-1-2] MUST report the hardware feature flag `android.hardware.wifi`.